 "Lefty Leifield was one of those ain't-got-a-thing pitchers who never threw a ball where the batter wanted it," wrote The Sporting News.
-Leifield won 103 games during his six full seasons with Pittsburgh from 1906 to 1911, more than any other Pirate pitcher over that period, and his lifetime ERA of 2.47 over 12 seasons is the 24th best in the history of the game.
-Lacking an overpowering fastball, a sharp-breaking spitter, or a truly devastating curve, he relied instead on the element of surprise--throwing curves on two-and-nothing and three-and-two counts--and his ability to locate pitches with pinpoint accuracy.
+Leifield won 103 games during his six full seasons with Pittsburgh from 1906 to 1911, more than any other Pirate pitcher over that period, and his lifetime ERA of 2.47 over 12 seasons is in the top 30 in the history of the game.
+Lacking an overpowering fastball, a sharp-breaking spitter, or a truly devastating curve, he relied instead on the element of surprise — throwing curves on two-and-nothing and three-and-two counts — and his ability to locate pitches with pinpoint accuracy.
 Lefty recalled one particular episode from late in his career: "I had Shano Collins three-and-nothing once and threw three straight strikes by him.
 Right after that, Buck Weaver, his teammate, told Shano, 'Why in the world were you waiting for a walk?
 This guy Leifield hasn't walked anyone since Garfield was shot.'"

 In 1907 Leifield won 20 games while leading the Pirates in strikeouts and shutouts and posting a 2.33 ERA.
 The following year he shaved his ERA to 2.10 and won 15 games, one of five Pittsburgh pitchers with 15 or more victories.
 Lefty sometimes had a tendency to be too fine in locating his pitches, and in those two seasons he walked nearly as many batters (186) as he struck out (199).
 Yet he continued to post low ERAs, which he attributed to the exceptional defense of his teammates, especially his shortstop.
 "Hans Wagner was the grandest player that I ever looked at," Lefty said.
 "He could hit anything, field anything, and steal bases on any catcher or pitcher in the business.
 And he never made a mistake."